aherbert/gdsc-smlm/README.md

         cd gdsc-analytics
         mvn install
-        cd ..
-        cd gdsc-test
+        cd ../gdsc-test
         mvn install
-        cd ..
-        cd gdsc-core
+        cd ../gdsc-core
         mvn install
-        cd ..
-        cd gdsc-smlm
+        cd ../gdsc-smlm
         mvn package

 	This will produce a gdsc_smlm-[VERSION].jar file in the target directory.
 	All dependencies are copied into the target/dependencies directory.

 3. Copy the gdsc_smlm* jar into the plugins directory of ImageJ.

 4. Copy the dependencies into the plugins directory (or onto the Java classpath).
 Note that the Maven package routine puts all dependencies into the target/dependencies directory even if they are not required by the SMLM code (it does not check what functions are actually used by the code).
-The libraries you will need are:
+The libraries required are:

         gdsc-analytics
         gdsc-core
+        commons-rng-client-api
+        commons-rng-core
+        commons-rng-simple
+        commons-rng-sampling
+        xstream
+        xpp3_min
+        ejml
+        JTransforms
         JLargeArrays
-        JTransforms
-        ejml
-        xstream
+        protobuf-java
+        protobuf-java-util

+Libraries required if not using the Fiji distribution of ImageJ:

         commons-math3
+        commons-lang3
+        trove4j
+        guava

+5. To enable use of the 3D viewer also add the Java3D libraries and the native libraries for your platform.
+This is unnecessary if using Fiji as the correct libraries are present.
+The libraries required are:

+        3D_Viewer
+        j3dcore
+        j3dutils
+        jogl-all
+        jogl-all-*-natives-[platform]
+        gluegen-rt
+        gluegen-rt-main
+        gluegen-rt-*-natives-[platform]
+        vecmath-*-scijava-2.jar
+        VIB-lib

-5. The plugins will now appear under the 'Plugins > GDSC SMLM' menu in ImageJ.
+6. The plugins will now appear under the 'Plugins > GDSC SMLM' menu in ImageJ.

 Running from source
 -------------------

-1. Build the code
+Maven can be used to run ImageJ using a profile defined in the gdsc-ij-parent POM:

-        mvn compile
+        mvn -P run-imagej

-2. Change to the ij directory

-        cd ij

-3. Using the build.xml file for Apache Ant, run ImageJ

-        ant

-	This will package all the compiled SMLM classes into a jar file within the plugins folder, copy ImageJ and the SMLM dependencies from the Maven repsitory, and then launch ImageJ.

-4. When finished you can remove all the created files using

-        ant clean
+This profile compiles all classes and then executes ImageJ with the appropriate Java classpath.
+A default plugin can then be run from the ImageJ Plugins menu to load the plugins defined in the project's ImageJ plugins.config file.

+Note: This file is normally detected by ImageJ when loading plugin jar files to identify the available plugins.
+The default plugin has been written to duplicate this functionality by reading the configuration and populating the ImageJ menu.

 Modifying the source